The Federal Budget

 Public Investments

-The next issue was how much Federal money should go into public investments, “such as scientific and medical research, development of new sources of energy, development and maintenance of transportation infrastructure, and educating the population which provides the workforce.”
+The next broad issue addressed the question of how much the government should invest for future capacities “such as scientific and medical research, development of new sources of energy, development and maintenance of transportation infrastructure, and educating the population which provides the workforce.”

 Defense Spending